kippjohnson/reproducible_research/README.md

 # reproducible_research
 Integrating Git, Docker, and Continuous Integration for continuous research.

-This repository may be cloned as it contains the setup files necessary for a minimal working environment with Docker and Travis-CI.
+This repository may be cloned to set up a minimal working environment with Docker and Travis-CI.

 # Introduction